2016 Arkansas Republican presidential primary: Analysis

-According to exit polls by Edison Research, Donald Trump carried 39% of non-college Republican voters in Arkansas.
+According to exit polls by Edison Research, Donald J. Trump carried 39% of non-college Republican voters in Arkansas.
 Trump also won with 39% of veterans, a key demographic for Republican candidates in the South.
 Cruz and Trump split Evangelical voters with 33% each, which gave way to a close statewide result in the primary.

 Many pundits were perplexed by Trump's dominance among culturally conservative Southern whites who were expected to view him as immoral, but he benefitted from voters' racial, cultural, and economic angst that mattered more than shared values.

-The week before the primary, Sarah Huckabee Sanders, daughter of former Arkansas Governor Mike Huckabee, joined Donald Trump's campaign.
+The week before the primary, Sarah Huckabee Sanders, daughter of former Arkansas Governor Mike Huckabee, joined Donald J. Trump's campaign.